394 Battery Equivalents and Replacements: LR936, SR936, SR936W, SR936SW, AG9, SG9, LR45, SR45 Batteries

 LR936 batteries usually feature a shelf life of 2-3 years.
 Also, during discharge, their output voltage drops over time.

-Silver Oxide 9.5 x 3.6 mm batteries feature nominal voltage of 1.55 volts, cut-off voltage of 1.2 volts, and nominal capacity of 60-85 mAh - nominal capacity depends on the drain current, temperature, battery age, and similar.
+Silver Oxide 9.5 x 3.6 mm batteries feature a nominal voltage of 1.55 volts, a cut-off voltage of 1.2 volts, and a nominal capacity of 60-85 mAh - nominal capacity depends on the drain current, temperature, battery age, and similar.

 Silver Oxide 9.5 x 3.6 mm batteries are commonly labeled as 394 (low-drain), 380 (high-drain), SR45, 1161SO, SG9, SR936, SR936W (high-drain), SR936SW (low-drain), etc.

-Low-drain silver-oxide 9.5 x 3.6 mm batteries may have a higher standard current than high-drain batteries, but they are not designed for strong pulse currents, required by some devices.
+Low-drain silver-oxide 9.5 x 3.6 mm batteries may have a higher standard current than high-drain batteries, but they are not designed for the strong pulse currents required by some devices.

 But, thanks to the developments in technology, most modern silver-oxide 9.5 x 3.6 mm batteries are multi-drain 394/380 batteries suitable for various applications.